FrancescoSchlawiener/Eine-Ordnung/README.md

 Any future technical implementations inspired by these ideas are separate and independent works and do not affect the open and unrestricted nature of the research presented here.

-© 2025 Francesco Schauer Licensed under CC BY-NC 4.0 – Released as open conceptual research.
+© 2025 Francesco Schauer Licensed under CC BY-NC-SA 4.0 – Released as open conceptual research.

 Axiomatik eines resonanten Feldmodells von Wirklichkeit